 HOW LONG DO THE RECHARGEABLE BATTERIES OF AN EDC FLASHLIGHT LAST?

 Despite their small size, EDC flashlights are equipped with batteries that can power some impressively long run times.
 Even the smallest EDC flashlights have batteries that will run for days.
-The Fenix E09R, for example, is only 3.1” long, can be charged via USB-Type C, and has a maximum runtime of 70 hours.
-Many of Fenix’s rechargeable flashlights come equipped with 18650 lithium-ion batteries.
-These batteries can be recharged anywhere between up to 500 times before they begin to see a decrease in battery performance.
-Fenix batteries are rated for 500 cycles though improper charging practices, such as charging in extreme hot or cold temperatures can decrease a battery’s lifespan.
+The Fenix E03R V2.0, for example, is smaller than a key fob yet delivers an impressive maximum runtime.
+This rechargeable keychain flashlight features a built-in battery that can be conveniently recharged via USB Type-C, ensuring it’s always ready to go.
+Many of Fenix’s rechargeable flashlights come equipped with 18650 lithium-ion batteries, which can be recharged up to 500 times before performance begins to decline.
+Fenix batteries are rated for 500 cycles, though improper charging practices—such as charging in extreme hot or cold temperatures—can shorten their lifespan.

 The increased lifespan of rechargeable batteries has made it easier for manufacturers to include features that would previously not have been feasible to include on a flashlight using AA or AAA replaceable batteries.
+Understanding the EDC flashlight meaning—as these flashlights are designed for everyday use—helps explain why battery longevity and rechargeability are important features in making them reliable for daily carry.
 Different brightness settings and external battery level indicators can now be found on even some of the most compact EDC flashlights.

 HOW BRIGHT ARE EDC FLASHLIGHTS?